My family, we’ve shared a drive or two.

 This past summer, my college-age niece climbed on board, making us a fivesome.
 With a pair of teens and a precocious tween in the back two rows of a Kia Sedona minivan, we traveled the one-way width of America again, learning a lot about ourselves and each other in the process.

-Here are six lessons I learned going on a cross-country road trip with teen girls.
+Here are seven lessons I learned going on a cross-country road trip with teen girls.

 1. Much of the trip is up to them.